sheryarAhmed/Time-Table-Management-in-Java/README.md

+## The project is not yet finished, but we are making good progress and we are confident that we will be able to complete it on time

 # Timetable Management System for Students and Teachers

 The Timetable Management System for Students and Teachers is a Java-based application that provides a user-friendly platform for managing and accessing timetables in educational institutions.
 This project aims to streamline the scheduling process, enhance organization, and facilitate efficient time management for students and teachers.